 The next day, my wife called and canceled the appointment.
 It felt like it made no sense, but somehow it made sense for us.

 Six weeks passed like molasses in a glacier.
 We fell into a decent, though miserable routine.
-My mother-in-law moved in with us (I cannot tell you how helpful she was during this time).
-I'd wake up, get the kid ready for school, spend the day writing about Anne Hathaway or Jennifer Lawrence or whatever dumb movie was playing at the multiplex, and at the end of the day we'd drive over to the hospital and hang out there for a few hours.
-It's not the best thing in the world for a four year old to spend every day in a hospital, but it kept the family together, and the three of us even managed to have a couple sleepovers.
-We'd bring food so my wife wouldn't have to eat hospital food for all three meals (it's amazing how unhealthy and disgusting hospital food is, particularly given that it's supposed to be for sick people or people growing babies).
-I wrote many posts for Pajiba and UPROXX while sitting in that hospital room, wanting to share the experience.
+My mother-in-law moved in with us.
+I’d wake up, get the kid ready for school, spend the day writing about Anne Hathaway or Jennifer Lawrence or whatever dumb movie was playing at the multiplex, and at the end of the day we’d drive over to the hospital and hang out there for a few hours.
+It’s not the best thing in the world for a four-year-old to spend every day in a hospital, but it kept the family together, and the three of us even managed to have a couple sleepovers.
+We’d bring food so my wife wouldn’t have to eat hospital food for all three meals (it’s amazing how unhealthy and disgusting hospital food is, particularly given that it’s supposed to be for sick people or people growing babies).
+I wrote many posts for Pajiba and UPROXX while sitting in that hospital room, wanting so badly to share the experience with our readers.